MohammedH2019/TerraformTeamJunction/README.md

 Create a resource group and a storage account for both test and dev environment using Modules and input variables .

-Speicifcation for storage account dev  :
+Specification for storage account dev  :

 <ul>
 <li> Account_type = "Standard" </li>